fsharp/fslang-design/tooling/FST-1031-xmldoc-extensions.md

 ## `<category>`

 The `<category>` tag gives a category for an entity or member for the purposes of documentation generation.
-It can have one attribute `Index` used to give a suggested ordering for the categories in documentation generation.
-If multiple `Index` entries are given for one category then the lowest is used.
+It can have one attribute `index` used to give a suggested ordering for the categories in documentation generation.
+If multiple `index` entries are given for one category then the lowest is used.

 For example: